Under the Influence?: The AANA Sets Its Sights on Social Media Influencers

 AANA Code of Ethics Updates

-This means, brand and influencers are now legally required to explicitly disclose their partnership in a way that is easily understood, e.g. #ad, Advert, Advertising, Branded Content, Paid Partnership or Paid Promotion.
+This means, brands and influencers are now legally required to explicitly disclose their partnership in a way that is easily understood, e.g. #ad, Advert, Advertising, Branded Content, Paid Partnership or Paid Promotion.

 The Practice Notes on this Section of the Code of Ethics go on to state that advertisers must not ‘camouflage’ advertising content, indicating that “influencer and affiliate marketing often appears alongside organic/genuine user generated content and is often less obvious to the audience” (making it more difficult for consumers to identify the material as advertising).